erikescher/portulock-keyserver/README.md

 from source and builds docker containers, that will be executed later.

 ### Starting the Services
 The services can be started by running docker-compose up -d.
 This will compare the currently running services with the ones defined in the docker-compose file, creating, starting and stopping them as needed to achieve the defined configuration.

 ### Scaling Horizontally
-Docker Compose allows the administrator to start multiple instances of the same ser- vice using the `--scale` parameter when starting such as `-–scale aggregator=5 -–scale nginx=10`.
+Docker Compose allows the administrator to start multiple instances of the same service using the `--scale` parameter when starting such as `-–scale aggregator=5 -–scale nginx=10`.

 Load will be balanced between these instances using the round-robin system of the docker internal DNS service.
 Additional tools such as Docker Swarm or Kubernetes could be used to deploy the containers if required.